Emanem/fsarchive/README.md

 #### Filesystem usage
 When running in _bsdiff/bspatch_ mode, such patches will be created in the `/tmp` filesystem (named as _/tmp/fsarc-bsdiff-XXXXXX_); do ensure enough disk space is free for the same.
 The files will be automatically removed upon program termination; interrupting/killing the program may leave these files on the filesystem.

+### CRC32 Checks
+By default this utility will use the file _size_ and _last modified time_ to determine if two files are the same - optionally one can enable _--crc32-check_ to also check the CRC32 (leveraged because is inherently part of the zip format); this of course will imply longer time for delta archival because _all_ the files which are identical between the previous archive and the current delta one will have to be fully read and check-sum with CRC32.

 ## Sample usages
 Archive all home directories, filtering files greater than 16 GiB, forcing the creation of a new _base_ archive, excluding the content of the _.cache_ subdirectories inside _home_: